jannden/blockchain-book-library/README.md

 2. Run `$ npx hardhat compile`.
 3. Copy the artifact from `./backend/artifacts/contracts/NftCollection.sol/NftCollection.json` to the frontend here: `./frontend/contracts/NftCollection.json`.
 4. Copy just the ABI from the artifact from `./backend/artifacts/contracts/NftCollection.sol/NftCollection.json` to the Graph here: `./subgraph/abis/NftCollection.json`.
+5. Run `$ npm run compile-contract-types` in the frontend.